lhs banner

 Who can File Form 121?

-Form 121 can be filed by resident taxpayers irrespective of their age, who have total income below the taxable limit with a zero tax liability.
+Form 121 can be filed by resident taxpayers of any age - unlike Form 15G (for taxpayers under 60 years) or Form 15H (for taxpayers aged above 60 years), who have total income below the taxable limit with a zero tax liability.
 Resident taxpayers include:

 • Resident individuals (including senior citizens)